Heiderand in Dresden-Bühlau: New star restaurant conquers the palate!

 Das Restaurant „Heiderand“ in Dresden-Bühlau erhält seinen ersten Michelin-Stern und stärkt Sachsens Gastronomieszene.

-The "Heiderand" restaurant in Dresden-Bühlau receives its first Michelin star and strengthens Saxony's gastronomy scene.
-(Symbolbild/MD)
+The “Heiderand” restaurant in Dresden-Bühlau receives its first Michelin star and strengthens Saxony’s gastronomy scene.

 Heiderand in Dresden-Bühlau: New star restaurant conquers the palate!

-The meaning of the Michelin star cannot be assessed high enough.
-It is awarded for one year and is based on criteria such as the quality of the products, a personal touch, the price-performance ratio and the same quality.
-In Germany, 341 gourmet restaurants are currently listed in the new "Guide Michelin", among which there are also 12 with three stars and 47 with two stars.
+The importance of the Michelin star cannot be overstated.
+It is awarded for one year and is based on criteria such as the quality of the products, a personal touch, the price-performance ratio and consistent quality.
+There are currently 341 gourmet restaurants in Germany listed in the new “Michelin Guide”, including 12 with three stars and 47 with two stars.

-other awards
+More awards